-But with that claim of over 2,000 fatalities, and the whole Bob Gale backstory, it's inevitable that Tattoo Assassins would continue to fascinate people today.
+But with that claim of more than 2,000 fatalities, and the whole Bob Gale backstory, it's inevitable that Tattoo Assassins would continue to fascinate people today.

-"When the fatalities came around, it made people realise: 'Wow, video games can do anything.'" – Josh Tsui
+"When the fatalities came around, it made people realize: 'Wow, video games can do anything.'"—Josh Tsui

-Once all the turkeys had flown, and the blood dried, the industry was stuffed to its gills with violent fighting games – and some genuinely good ones got a little lost in the mix.
-Killer Instinct and Primal Rage were more than serviceable games – the former lives on to this day, in a rebooted form, as a competitive fighter, showcased at eSports events the world over, while the latter received countless ports.
-Visual Concepts' Weaponlord was another unfairly labelled as a Mortal Kombat copycat, but its emphasis on weapons and a complex system of counters and blocks can be seen as a precursor to the likes of Soulcalibur.
-But technology was marching onward, and two-dimensional fighters were made to look like relics by the new, three-dimensional likes of Virtua Fighter and Tekken.
+Once all the turkeys had flown, and the blood dried, the industry was stuffed to its gills with violent fighting games—and some genuinely good ones got a little lost in the mix.
+Killer Instinct and Primal Rage were more than serviceable games—the former lives on to this day, in a rebooted form, as a competitive fighter, showcased at eSports events the world over, while the latter received countless ports.
+Visual Concepts' Weaponlord was another unfairly labeled as a Mortal Kombat copycat, but its emphasis on weapons and a complex system of counters and blocks can be seen as a precursor to the likes of Soulcalibur.
+But technology was marching onward, and 2D fighters were made to look like relics by the new, 3D likes of Virtua Fighter and Tekken.
 Severed limbs lost their appeal.

 But the trend for bloody finishing moves did result in something more than just a bunch of goofy gore.
-To Tsui, the fatalities arms race meant that video games had again kicked open a door of potential – for what the medium can be, and where it can go.
-"When the fatalities came around, it made people realise: 'Wow, video games can do anything,'" he says.
+To Tsui, the fatalities arms race meant that video games had again kicked open a door of potential—for what the medium can be, and where it can go.
+"When the fatalities came around, it made people realize: 'Wow, video games can do anything,'" he says.
 They might be little more than a footnote, then, in the wider history of games development, but in their own, unique way fatalities showed the world that video games were growing up, changing, becoming something more than children's toys.
-The controversy that Mortal Kombat attracted only serves to illustrate this evolution: previously unconcerned parties began to look at video games as a major entertainment medium, and properly monitor what was being produced, and who it was aimed at.
+The controversy that Mortal Kombat attracted only serves to illustrate this evolution: Previously unconcerned parties began to look at video games as a major entertainment medium, and properly monitor what was being produced and who it was aimed at.

-Even Pac-Man himself would finally find himself in a fighter, come the Super Smash Bros. iterations of 2014 – but, mercifully, you won't ever find him gnawing on a ball and socket joint of a fallen Bowser as the sun sets over the Kongo Jungle.
+Even Pac-Man would finally find himself in a fighter, come the Super Smash Bros. iterations of 2014—but, mercifully, you won't ever find him gnawing on a ball and socket joint of a fallen Bowser as the sun sets over the Kongo Jungle.
 That sort of visceral thrill remains the preserve of Mortal Kombat, now on its tenth main edition and showing no signs of fading away like most of its 1990s rivals.
-Appropriately, it didn't merely beat them, back in the day: it saw them staggering, tore off its mask and flambéed the lot of them.
+Appropriately, it didn't merely beat them, back in the day: It saw them staggering, tore off its mask, and flambéed the lot of them.
 Just for fun, of course.